simonmika/egmontmika.com/content/blog/how-much-worth-is-half-a-promise.md

 …and the answer you get never surpasses a ”maybe”, I would call this giving half a promise.

-Half a promise can be even worse than no promise.
+Half a promise can be worse than no promise.

 With a ”no”, you still had the choice of asking someone else, but with a ”maybe” you are stuck.
 You don’t get anywhere, and things can get even worse.
 Like, when "promising" a beach vacation to your family, or "agreeing" to engage in a project, or "promising" a life-long marriage - and never getting beyond a "maybe"...